danilosilvadev/howtomakeaportfolio/README.md

 # FRONTEND
-If you are new at development and don't know what to do to demonstrate your skills, this repo is to you :D
+If you are new at development and don't know what to do to demonstrate your skills, this repo is for you :D

 ## How this works?